 July & August: 9:00 AM - 6:00 PM (with additional evening tours at 7:00, 8:00, and 9:00 PM)

-Bus 25 from the main train station stops at Hellbrunn, or it’s a long walk from the city center (about 5 km) so most choose to bike here if the weather is nice.
+Getting here: Bus 25 stops at Hellbrunn, or it’s a long walk from the city center (about 5 km) so most choose to bike here if the weather is nice.
 Here’s the address: Fürstenweg 37, 5020 Salzburg, Austria

 This is Salzburg’s famous walking street, free of cars and filled with shops and bakeries, restaurants, and other famous sites like Mozart’s house.
 The street is filled with pastel-colored buildings and little alleyways that shoot off from the main street and open up into impressive courtyards.
-It’s a place you can’t miss.
+You'll find little bakeries serving up slabs of strudel, and very expensive shops where you can buy traditional lederhosen.
+It caters towards tourists, but it’s a place you can’t miss.

 Music fans will probably want to look at this place.
 The Mozart family lived in this house from 1747-1773 — the now-famous Wolfgang Amadeus Mozart was even born there on January 27, 1756 and lived there until he was 17.
 The yellow home can be seen from the outside for free, but inside, the house has been turned into an impressive museum where you can walk through the rooms, admiring furniture, pictures, letters, and other artifacts from the Mozart family including the baby-sized violin Mozart played as a child.